Metaform/mvd/identity-hub/identity-hub-tech-spec.md

 #### Request Processing
 The request processing pipeline is the central dispatch mechanism in the hub.
 It is transport agnostic and receives requests after they have been de-marshalled by an API controller.
-The following activity diagram depicts the request processing flow:
+The following diagram depicts the request processing flow:

 ![Request Flow](hub-request-processing.png)